Who was St Ronan?

 Such was the coming of Saint Ronan to the shores of Brittany.
 In character, Saint Ronan proved to be somewhat violent and distinctly capricious.
 People respected him, but owing to his determination to live alone, their respect was mingled with timidity.
 Such was the general fear of doing what might prove displeasing to the Saint, that at his death people were entirely undecided as to what he would have wished to be done with his body; they therefore put it on a cart harnessed to four oxen; the latter guided by the invisible hand of Ronan, went into the thickest part of the forest, the trees all bowing down or breaking off before their steps; finally in the very centre where grew the strongest trees the cart stopped dead; so everyone understood, and they buried the Saint there and built his church over him.

-Ronan Kilmaronene was a seventh century monk of Irish decent who was a member of the religious community at St Columba on the Isle of Iona which is just north of Mull in the Inner Hebrides.
-He became a leading figure in the early Christian Church in Britain rose to be a bishop.
+Ronan Kilmaronene was a seventh century monk, of Irish descent, who was a member of the religious community at St Columba on the Isle of Iona, just north of Mull in the Inner Hebrides.
+He became a leading figure in the early Christian Church in Britain and rose to be a bishop.
 He is explicitly referred to by the Venerable Bede in the controversy with his countryman St. Finan, Bishop of Lindisfarne, in 660.
 This controversy, on the calculation of the date of Easter, was ended at the Synod of Whitby, in 664, when Ronan’s views were upheld.

 The ‘messenger’ turned out to be a great sea creature called the ‘cionarain-cro’ that rose up from the depths of the sea.
 A rhyme taken down in 1860 gives some insight into the size of this beast.